VeraQueen/VeraQueen/README.md

-### Hey there 👋
+### Hey there, I'm Veronika 👋

+## I'm a junior frontend developer!
-- 🔭 I’m currently working on my personal website portfolio.
+- 👷‍♀️ I’m currently working on my personal website portfolio.
-- I have two certifications from Udemy: HTML/CSS and Git&GitHub.
+- ✅ I have two certifications from Udemy: HTML/CSS and Git&GitHub.
-- 🌱 I’m currently learning JavaScript.
+- 📚 I’m currently learning JavaScript.

+### Connect with me: